 Throughout history, education has been played a key role in the individual success story.
 From the children of families arriving at our shores over two centuries ago to the children of families arriving on our shores today, education has played a big role in the American dream and has been a key element of financial and social success.
 For most American families, higher education provides their children the skills and critical thinking needed to become independent, productive and happy adults.

 Back to top of page.

 Absolutely – it’s about future earnings and independence.
 Over a lifetime, the earnings gap between Bachelors or Associates degree-holders, and High School diploma-holders widens, and its impact can be significant.
 Research shows that college degrees produce greater financial success.

-Projections provided by Invite Education based on average tuition and fees for 2014-15 as reported by The College Board® and assumed to increase 5% annually.
+Projections provided by Invite Education based on average tuition & fees for 2018-2019 as reported The College Board® and assumed to increase 5% annually.
 (This is a hypothetical example for illustrative purposes only.)

 Most families use a combination of savings, scholarships/grants and borrowing to pay for college.
 In 2017-2018, parent income and savings was the #1 source of college funding.
 Nearly half (47%) of college costs were paid out of pocket by a combination of parents’ and student’s income and savings.

 At over $1.3 trillion, national student debt is at historic highs, exceeding both the nation’s credit card and auto loan debt levels, with no end in sight.
 Student debt stays with an individual for their lifetime – and sometimes beyond – and plays a large role in how soon college graduates are able to purchase their first home, or start their own family.